threefoldfoundation/tfgrid_capacity_reporter/README.md

 ## Generate flist using the build script

+If you want to use a pre-made flist, skip to [Set up a sandbox using flist](#set-up-a-sandbox-using-flist)

-The [reportbuilder.py](reportbuilder.py) script included in this repository can create a docker image with JS9 installed and the capacity report dependencies and push it to a docker hub repository.
+The [reportbuilder.py](reportbuilder.py) script included in this repository will create a docker image with Jumpscale9 installed and the capacity report dependencies locally and when specified, push it to a docker hub repository.
+By default, the development branch of Jumpscale will be installed on the image.
+If another branch should be used, add the `--jsbranch <name of branch>` argument.

 To use the script:
 ```sh